STM32Catalyst/DynamicSTM32/README.md

 Hope will be fun.
 The baseline works, and higher level smart features are still missing to make it very versatile.

+This folder is added to an IAR bigger standard application project which is main loop'ed base (no RTOS).
+The MCU is STM32437 with SYSCLK at 96MHz, and this clock is currently manually entered in this code.

+Next big add-ons will be:

+1. Support of General and Advanced Timers (programmable pulses and triggers)
+2. Support of Analog functions (including DMAs) (DAC and ADCs)
+3. Redesign the Slave State machines to use the same sequencer used in Master mode
+4. Add SPI Slave support
+5. Add Main loop task FIFO for non speed critical jobs, fired by timer interrupt or other background tasks
+6. Add support to launch in parralel multiple sequencers and have a mean for them to wait for each others in a milestone step
+7. Add 16x2 simple LCD Char using SPI in main loop
+8. Add Keyboard (5 way joystick)
+9. Add I2C EEPROM support
+10. Add Bluetooth protocol to have COM Port accessible from Phone or PC apps. (protocol handlers)
+11. Add Sensors support
+12. Clocks management (knowing the external crystal value, find the lowest clock that fits the required performance)
+13. HW Management (MCU finds out itself which HW resource to use like DMA Streams and Channels)
+14. How to pause a sequence (say waiting for interrupt from Sensor to run I2C read, pause it for main loop to use I2C bus to talk to other devices asap)

+Once the base line grows with more complex structures, things will become interesting